Advantages of Ethernet vs. SONET/SDH

 Industrial and Utility networks, traditionally dominated by SONET/SDH and other proprietary technologies, are migrating to Ethernet en masse.
 There are many reasons behind this migration.

 Ethernet's simplicity, interoperability, and cost efficiencies bring tangible benefits.
-Utilities, ever mindful of implementing Smart Grid communications networks, are discovering the additional benefits of TDM over IP technologies and multi-service Ethernet platforms.
+Utilities, ever mindful of implementing Smart Grid communications networks, are discovering the additional benefits of TDM over IP/Ethernet technologies and multi-service Ethernet platforms.

 Recent Ethernet standardization efforts have focused on improving Quality of Service (QoS) and Operation Administration and Management (OAM).
 As a result, Ethernet addressed some weaknesses and now provides strengths previously only associated with SONET/SDH.